PgBiel/elembic/src/fields.typ

   let synthesized-fields = (:)

   for field in fields {
-    assert(type(field) == dictionary and field.at(field-key, default: none) == true, message: "element.fields: Invalid field received, please use the 'e.fields.field' constructor.")
-    assert(field.named or not field.required or optional-pos-fields == (), message: "element.fields: field '" + field.name + "' cannot be positional and required and appear after other positional but optional fields.
-Ensure there are only optional fields after the first positional optional field.") assert(field.name not in all-fields, message: "element.fields: duplicate field name '" + field.name + "'")
+    assert(type(field) == dictionary and field.at(field-key, default: none) == true, message: "elembic: element.fields: Invalid field received, please use the 'e.fields.field' constructor.") assert(field.named or not field.required or optional-pos-fields == (), message: "elembic: element.fields: field '" + field.name + "' cannot be positional and required and appear after other positional but optional fields.
+Ensure there are only optional fields after the first positional optional field.") assert(field.name not in all-fields, message: "elembic: element.fields: duplicate field name '" + field.name + "'")

     if field.required {
       if field.named {